kapsali29/ml-exercises-coursera/README.md

 A multinomial regularized logistic Regression implemented from scratch.
 The data that i used was the MNIST dataset to predict handwritten digits.
 To train the model the One vs All gradient descent algorithm used.

+## Exercise 4: Support Vector Machines
+For this exercise i had to develop gaussian kernels that measures the similarity between 2 vectors (observation x and landmark l) and to develop a spam ham classifier